Manna Singh

 Major Manna Singh (20 February 1914 – 22 July 1954) was an Indian field hockey player and officer in the British Indian Army.
+He was member of the Indian Hockey Federation team that visited East Africa during 1947-1948 under the captaincy of Dhyan Chand.
 He was the coach of Indian field hockey team.

 History

-Manna Singh was born in Naushera, Punjab British India on 20 February 1914.
+Manna Singh was born in Naushera, Punjab, British India on 20 February 1914.
 Manna Singh father's name was Kalyan Singh.
-Manna got his BS degree at Khalsa College, Amritsar.
+Manna got his BSc degree at Khalsa College, Amritsar.
 He joined the British India Army before India's independence in 1947.

-Manna Singh was selected to play in 1940 Summer Olympics, but the Olympic Games were suspended indefinitely due to the World War II and did not resume until the London Games of 1948.
+Manna Singh had a fair chance of selection in the Indian hockey team for the 1940 Summer Olympics, but the Olympic Games were suspended indefinitely due to the World War II.
+The Games did not resume until the 1948 Summer Olympics.

-After 1947 India's independence Manna got transferred to Indian army.
+After 1947 India's independence, Manna opted for the Indian army.
 He played top level field hockey along with major Dhyan Chand.
 1950 Manna along with Dhyan Chand got services gold medal.
 Manna served Indian Army at Pune and Ahmedabad.

+In 1951, he played for Indian hockey team and won Rangaswami Cup with his team.

 In 1954 he was posted in J&K, India.

-In 1951, he played for Indian hockey team and won Rangaswami Cup with his team.